Sweet and Savory Bacon Jam Recipe

-This sweet and savory bacon jam recipe is the perfect spread for bacon lovers, with loads of bacon, brown sugar, maple syrup and more.
-Great on burgers!
+This sweet and savory bacon jam recipe is the perfect spread for burgers and more, with loads of bacon, brown sugar, maple syrup and more.
+Very versatile and delicious.

 Have you ever tasted decadence on a spoon?
 Behold – Bacon Jam.